-- I. Every student on entering the college shall be assigned by the President of the college to some member of the Faculty, who is to act as his adviser, and give him helpful counsel relating to his college life. - II.
-Each new student at the beginning of his first term is required to submit to his adviser, upon two printed forms, a list of his studies for the ensuing term.
-Each old student shall fulfil the same condition at the close of each term. - III.
+I. Every student on entering the college shall be assigned by the President of the college to some member of the Faculty, who is to act as his adviser, and give him helpful counsel relating to his college life.
+II.
+Each student at the beginning of each term shall be required to submit to his adviser, upon two printed forms, a list of his studies for the ensuing term.

+III.
 The adviser shall indicate by his signature his approval of the list of studies submitted, and shall then hand the cards to the Secretary of the Faculty, who shall see if all back work is included, and shall indicate his approval by his signature.